Water scarcity in Africa: Conflict

 The population growth across the world and the climate change are two factors that together could give rise to water conflicts in many parts of the world.
-Already, the explosion of populations in developing nations within Africa combined with climate change is causing extreme strain within and between nations.
+Already, the explosion of populations in developing nations within Africa, combined with climate change, is causing extreme strain within and between nations.
 In the past, countries have worked to resolve water tensions through negotiation, but there is predicted to be an escalation in aggression over water accessibility.

-Africa's susceptibility to potential water-induced conflict can be separated into four regions: the Nile, Niger, Zambezi, and Volta basins.
-Running through Egypt, Ethiopia, and Sudan, the Nile's water has the potential to spark conflict and unrest.
+Africa's susceptibility to potential water-induced conflict can be separated into four regions: the Nile, Niger, Zambezi and Volta basins.
+Running through Egypt, Ethiopia and Sudan, the Nile's water has the potential to spark conflict and unrest.
 In the region of the Niger, the river basin extends from Guinea through Mali and down to Nigeria.
-Especially for Mali – one of the world's poorest countries – the river is vital for food, water and transportation, and its over usage is contributing to an increasingly polluted and unusable water source.
+Especially for Mali—one of the world's poorest countries—the river is vital for food, water and transportation, and its over-usage is contributing to an increasingly polluted and unusable water source.
 In southern Africa, the Zambezi river basin is one of the world's most over-used river systems, and so Zambia and Zimbabwe compete fiercely over it.
-Additionally, in 2000, Zimbabwe caused the region to experience the worst flooding in recent history when the country opened the Kariba Dam gates.
+In 2000, Zimbabwe caused the region to experience the worst flooding in recent history when the country opened the Kariba Dam gates.
 Finally, within the Volta river basin, Ghana is dependent on its hydroelectric output but plagued by regular droughts which affect the production of electricity from the Akosombo Dam and limit Ghana's ability to sustain economic growth.
 Paired with the constraints this also puts on Ghana's ability to provide power for the area, this could potentially contribute to regional instability.